francisco-colaco/aptoid-server/README.md

 # READ-R site.

-This is a chanllenge for Aptoid (hopefully not reading the code).
+This is a challenge for Aptoid (hopefully not reading the code).
 Built from scratch, it offers a way to store, delete, list and retrieve objects (files) for Amazon S3 Buckets.